sciexp/flytezen/README.md

 [![codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/?hide_repo_select=true&ref=main&repo=723447526&skip_quickstart=true&machine=standardLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json)

-This is almost exclusively intended for a zero install demonstration of the supported development environment that depends upon the [nix](https://nixos.org/) package manager or open container images built with it.
-See `make | grep nix` or `make -n setup_dev` for the non-zero install approach.
+This provides a zero install demonstration of the supported development environment that depends on the [nix](https://nixos.org/) package manager or open container images built with it.
+See `make | grep nix` or `make -n setup_dev` to setup a local copy of this environment.

 ## Layout